| |

 Combine all ingredients and mix with a food processor until a smooth and creamy texture (about 1-2 minutes).
 If you like to have bits and pieces, stop a bit before.

-Next, taste your homemade sunflower seed pesto and evaluate the texture: does it need some salt and pepper, or would you like it runnier?
+Next, taste your homemade wood sorrel pesto and evaluate the texture: does it need some salt and pepper, or would you like it runnier?
 Add some more seasoning or olive oil to reach the perfect homemade pesto for your needs.

 Serve this foraged Nordic pesto on top of bread, dip in some veggies, use with pasta, wraps, or whatever you like.
 Dilute olive oil to make a yummy salad dressing.

-Store the sunflower seed pesto with wood sorrel in an airtight container in the refrigerator for up to 5 days or freeze for up to 3 months.
+Store the wood sorrel pesto with sunflower seeds in an airtight container in the refrigerator for up to 5 days or freeze for up to 3 months.
 Store the pesto handy in the ice cube trays to thaw smaller portions and store it simply in a freezer bag.

 Notes